 Who’s in the cast of Bring It on: The Musical?

 Bring It On: The Musical is led by Amber Davies – last seen in Dolly Parton’s 9 to 5 The Musical – and Olympic medalist turned entertainer Louis Smith.
 The cast also features Vanessa Fisher, Alicia Belgarde, Georgia Bradshaw, Marvyn Charles, Chelsea Hall, Chloe Pool, Biancha Szynal and Samuel Wilson-Freeman lead the cast of Bring It On The Musical.

 Directed by Guy Unsworth with choreography by Fabian Aloise, set by Libby Watson, costume by Susan Kulkarni, lighting by Matt Daw, sound by Ross Portway, music supervision by Mark Crossland and musical direction from Sarah Burrell.
 They will be joined by Danny MacDonald as acrobatic director and Aundrea Fudge as dialect coach.

-Venue InformationQueen Elizabeth Hall, Belvedere Road, SE1 8XX
+Venue InformationQueen Elizabeth Hall, Belvedere Road, South Bank, SE1 8XX

 Nearest Tube or Train: Embankment Station (District Line, Circle Line); Waterloo Station (Jubilee Line, Northern Line)